 The Institute of Contemporary Art (ICA) at the University of Pennsylvania is widely known for exhibiting artists at critical points in their careers.
 It organized, for example, the first museum shows on the work of Andy Warhol, as well as Laurie Anderson, Robert Indiana, and Agnes Martin.
 Among the projects organized with Center support are exhibitions that explore contemporary artists’ relationships to craft (Dirt on Delight), architecture (Fertilizers: Olin/Eisenman), and design (Stefan Sagmeister’s The Happy Show).
 Current and recent exhibitions organized with Center support include Barbara Kasten: Stages, a survey of the work of Chicago artist Barbara Kasten, and Endless Shout, an interdisciplinary, multi-artist project exploring the role of performance in museum spaces.
 In 2016, ICA received a Center Discovery grant to investigate the concept of “institutionality” to inform future curatorial and programmatic initiatives.

-Bruce Graham is a playwright and a 1993 Pew Fellow.
+Stuart Netsky is a painter, sculptor, and a 1995 Pew Fellow.

 On view in late 2013, the Institute of Contemporary Art’s comprehensive survey of Rhoades’ all-embracing vision was organized around four room-sized sculptures dating from 1993 to 2006.

 Aviva Kapust on global messages that originate in the local environment.